-TBHI Q&A #18: Videoconference In Telepractice: Have you found videoconference acceptable for noting changes in the patient’s appearance or physiological functioning?
+TBHI Q&A #18: Videoconference In Telepractice: Have you found videoconference in telepractice acceptable for noting changes in the patient’s appearance or physiological functioning?
 I know both can help determine where the patient is at with their use patterns and SUD severity level.

 The quality of the video is dependent on many factors, including connectivity (software platform you choose); infrastructure of geographical areas you want to access (sometimes, it is harder to get to someone on Fifth Avenue in NY than to someone in deep Kansas because of infrastructure issues, such as fire-walls that may be constructed to prevent interlopers in expensive apartment buildings or hospitals, etc.); your hardware, your client/patient hardware (camera, microphone and screen size/resolution).
 Those are only the many issues, but others exist, too.

 So back to your question, can you do adequate assessment of appearance, well, it depends on the adequacy of your equipment, and the kinds of things you need to assess.
 For example, if you treat opioid users, you’d better get very high quality equipment (on both your own and your client/patient’s end) if you want to adequately assess pupil size, or get someone locally to be your assistant (which is common in traditional telehealth, BTW).
 Look for the 10th online course that we list on this page: Training Catalog, the one entitled: Mastering Essential Telehealth Technologies.
 It offers 3-hours of information, including well-developed descriptions of many of these technical issues, tips on how to enhance your use of the equipment, as well as clinical tips on what kinds of equipment needs you’ll want to consider with various clinical populations.